Ani165/StudentINFO/README.md

-Project Overview: Developed a comprehensive Student System to efficiently manage student records, enrollment, grades, and academic information for an educational institution.
+Project Overview: The Student System project is a comprehensive solution designed to efficiently manage student CURD Operation information for educational institutions.
+This system was developed to streamline administrative tasks and enhance the academic experience for students and faculty alike.

 Technologies Used:
 Frontend: HTML, JSP,